The 10 Best New Features of macOS Mojave

 This means new features, functionality, and more to geek out at.
 Here’s our roundup of Mojave’s best features to enhance your macOS experience.

 Not running Mojave yet?
-Simply open the App Store, look for macOS Mojave on the Featured tab, and click Get to begin installing.
+Prepare your Mac for an update first and then simply open the App Store, look for macOS Mojave on the Featured tab, and click Get to begin installing.

 1. Dark Mode